pullasuti87/simultaneous-localization-and-mapping/README.md

 ## TODO
 - feature extraction -> identify points in the image that are trackable  -- WORKS!
-- feature matching -> try to find same points from previous frame to next frame
+- feature matching -> try to find same points from previous frame to next frame --WORKS!
-- switch form containers to local --> ??????

 ### NOTES
 - cv2 (opencv) is computer vision library, contains over 2500 algorithms